Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 13 September 2025 04.22.18 UTC
+- WIB: Sabtu, 13 September 2025 05.25.13 UTC
-- WITA: Sabtu, 13 September 2025 05.22.18 UTC
+- WITA: Sabtu, 13 September 2025 06.25.13 UTC
-- WIT: Sabtu, 13 September 2025 06.22.18 UTC
+- WIT: Sabtu, 13 September 2025 07.25.13 UTC

 Kutipan Inspiratif:
-"Sound become music, movement becomes dance, smile becomes laughter & life becomes celebration.
-When old friend keep in touch.
-Happy friends day!!!"
+"I have never considered a difference of opinion in politics, in religion, in philosophy, as a cause for withdrawing from a friend."

 Kategori: friendship